 Principle 1 – Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities

 As a fiduciary asset manager we have a duty to act in the best interests of our clients and seek to protect and enhance the economic value of companies in which we invest on our client’s behalf.

 Key elements in our stewardship process are set out in this statement including the activities we undertake to meet the UK Stewardship Principles.

 While the UK Stewardship Code, and our response here, applies to investment in UK equities, the same investment approach may be applied at PEL for non-UK equities as well.
 However, our equity business comprises of a number of different investment teams and strategies, whose approaches may differ.
 Engagement with UK companies on matters such as strategy, performance and corporate governance are inherent in our investment process.
 We typically have a long term investment horizon and engage with companies prior to and throughout the period of investment with them.

 Principle 2 - Institutional investors should have a robust policy on managing conflicts of interest in relation to stewardship and this policy should be publicly disclosed

 PEL is an asset management group positioned within the Allianz S.E. group, responsible for managing the investments of a large number of clients.
 Potential conflicts of interest may arise in a number of areas.
-In line with other firms subject to the European regulatory regime derived from the Markets in Financial Instruments Directive, we have a Conflicts of Interest Policy which sets out the circumstances which may constitute actual or potential conflicts of interest and the measures adopted by PEL to manage such conflicts.
+In line with applicable regulatory requirements, we have a Conflicts of Interest Policy which sets out the circumstances which may constitute actual or potential conflicts of interest and the measures adopted by PEL to manage such conflicts.